hownioni/3DSCheats/README.md

 # 3DSCheats
+I hope this turns into a reliable source to find working cheats for 3DS games in the future!

+# Usage
-luma folder is for cheats with luma builtin engine cheats folder is for loading with CTRPluginFramework
+`luma` folder is for cheats with luma's builtin Cheat Engine `cheats` folder is for loading with [CTRPluginFramework](https://github.com/PabloMK7/CTRPluginFramework-BlankTemplate)